Brooklyn-Dev/Complex-Fractal-Renderer/README.md

 ## Known issues

 	-   When drawing trajectories at very high iterations, memory consumption increases drastically up to 1.4GB.
-This is due to SDL line rendering.
+This is due to SDL line rendering
+	-	You can't save images that are not at 100% resolution

 ## Find a bug?